Director of Undergraduate Studies

 Derek Pacheco (Ph.D. at UCLA, 2006) is Associate Professor and Director of Undergraduate Studies in English at Purdue.
 These days, he spends his time recruiting students, mapping curriculum, establishing internships, promoting study abroad, organizing outreach activities, and generally acting as departmental busybody.
-His research and teaching interests include: nineteenth-century literature; children’s literature; transatlantic studies; transcendentalism; print culture and book history; race, class, and gender in eighteenth- and nineteenth-century literature.
+His research and teaching interests include: nineteenth-century literature; children’s literature; print culture and book history; race, class, and gender in nineteenth-century literature.

 His first book, Moral Enterprise (Ohio State, 2013), uses the transcendentalists to examine an ethically redemptive and potentially lucrative definition of antebellum author as educator.
-He is now working on a second book entitled Hawthorne’s Literary Offspring, which puts Hawthorne in conversation with a variety of other ante- and postbellum writers engaged in constructing and deconstructing the children’s fantasy genres.
+He is working on another book entitled Hawthorne’s Literary Offspring, which puts Hawthorne in conversation with a variety of ante- and postbellum writers engaged in constructing and deconstructing the children’s fantasy genres.

 “Hawthorne and the American Revolution.”
 Hawthorne in Context, edited by Monika Elbert, Cambridge University Press, 2018, pp. 35-45.